Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Related Work and Preliminaries

 \subsection{Asymptotic Normality of SGD}

-\cite{Maddox19} point out that the trajectory of stochastic gradient descent (SGD) can be regarded as the Bayesian posterior distribution over the random variables to be optimized, e.g., the model parameters in the case of the DNN training.
+Maddox et al. \cite{Maddox19} point out that the trajectory of stochastic gradient descent (SGD) can be regarded as the Bayesian posterior distribution over the random variables to be optimized, e.g., the model parameters in the case of the DNN training.
 Following this theory, they propose a Gaussian posterior approximation method (SWAG) based on the first two moments of SGD iterations for model calibration or uncertainty quantification.
-In the prior work, \cite{Mandt17} provide a more detailed analysis of the stationary distribution of SGD iterations with a constant learning rate, also termed the asymptotic normality of SGD \citep{Van98}.
-Such analysis can be traced back to the work by \cite{Ruppert88,Polyak92} known as Polyak-Ruppert averaging, and still an active research subject for SGD \citep{Chen16, Babichev18}.
-Furthermore, inspired by deep ensembles \citep{LAK17}, \cite{WIL20} carried out an extensive empirical study, demonstrating that implementing SWAG with multiple randomly initialized models can significantly improve the model performance.
+In the prior work, Mandt et al. \cite{Mandt17} provide a more detailed analysis of the stationary distribution of SGD iterations with a constant learning rate, also termed the asymptotic normality of SGD \cite{Van98}.
+Such analysis can be traced back to the work by Ruppert \cite{Ruppert88}, Polyak and Juditsky \cite{Polyak92} known as Polyak-Ruppert averaging, and still an active research subject for SGD \cite{Chen16}.
+Furthermore, inspired by deep ensembles \cite{LAK17}, Wilson and Izmailov \cite{WIL20} carried out an extensive empirical study, demonstrating that applying SWAG only with multiple randomly initialized models can significantly improve the model performance.
 They emphasize that this benefits from the multimodal effects of the mixture Gaussian distributions and, in turn, boosts the contribution of each additional sample in the optimization procedure.
-In this paper, we adopt these theories to innovatively model the posterior distribution of perturbations to search for adversarial examples with more robustness.
-Refer to the detailed implementation in the following sections.
+In this paper, we adopt these theories to innovatively model the posterior distribution of perturbations to search for potent adversarial examples.